skx/simple.vm/README.md

 There are several instruction-types implemented:

 * Storing string/int values into a given register.
+* Mathematical operations:
-* Mathematical operations: add, and, sub, multiply, divide, incr, dec, or, & xor.
+    * add, and, sub, multiply, divide, incr, dec, or, & xor.
 * Output the contents of a given register. (string/int).
 * Jumping instructions.
+    * Conditional and unconditional
 * Comparison of register contents.
+    * Against registers, or string/int constants.
 * String to integer conversion, and vice-versa.
+* Stack operations
+    * PUSH/POP/CALL/RETURN

 The instructions are pretty basic, as this is just a toy, but adding new ones isn't difficult and the available primitives are reasonably useful as-is.